Is your dog bored at home with cabin fever or with the same routine?

 - If your dog has had a recent injury/surgery, it’s wise to stay away from parks until healing and recovery is done.

-Each dog has their own personalities
+Each dog have their own personality

 There’s the dogs that love to interact and play with everybody (the outgoers), the dogs that are more reserved and just watch from the sidelines (more introverted), the crazy dogs that just go wild and run around even if there’s nobody playing (these are the clown dogs!!).
 It may take a couple times going to the park to have your dog make friends.